openwrtuser/bash4dnsmasq/README.md

 ==================================================

 Prerequisite: Dnsmasq, wget, sed, mawk must be installed.
-For Debian-like system, use the following command to install it:
+For Debian-like system, use the following command to install them:

 sudo apt-get install dnsmasq wget sed mawk